 Earning points for free flights: 4.5/5

-Whether you choose Qantas Frequent Flyer or Altitude Rewards as your loyalty program, there's no limit to the number of points you can earn from your Altitude Black card.
+Whether you choose Qantas Frequent Flyer (Altitude Qantas), direct-earning with Virgin Australia's Velocity Frequent Flyer (Altitude Velocity) or Altitude Rewards as your loyalty program, there's no limit to the number of points you can earn from your Altitude Black card.

 Choose 'Altitude Qantas' and a near-free Sydney-Melbourne hop in Qantas economy is yours after spending $10,667 on purchases, or, choose the regular Altitude Rewards option and convert your points to Virgin Australia for a Sydney-Melbourne flight after a spend of $18,720.

-Customers opting for Altitude Qantas also collect an additional Qantas Point per dollar spent on Qantas flight bookings and Qantas Club membership purchases, although an extra fee of $50/year now applies for this opt-in, and note that Qantas Points can't be manually converted from Altitude Rewards, so that opt-in path is the only way to earn Qantas Points from this account.
+Customers opting for Altitude Qantas can instead collect an additional Qantas Point per dollar spent on Qantas flight bookings and Qantas Club membership purchases, also for an extra fee of $50/year as applies for this opt-in.
+Note that unlike Velocity, Qantas Points can't be manually converted from Altitude Rewards, so that opt-in path is the only way to earn Qantas Points from this account.

-Also don't forget Westpac's offer of 80,000 bonus Qantas Points or 80,000 bonus Altitude points (equal to 26,666 Velocity points via Velocity Auto-Redemption) for eligible new cardholders who apply by June 2 2019 and spend $3,000 on eligible purchases within 90 days of card approval, which can get you flying even faster.
+Also don't forget Westpac's offer of 80,000 bonus Qantas Points or 80,000 bonus Altitude points, or 80,000 bonus Velocity Points, for eligible new cardholders who apply by October 15 2019 and spend $4,000 on eligible purchases within 90 days of card approval, which can get you flying even faster.

 Inclusive travel insurance: 4.5/5

-International journeys of six months or less are covered by Westpac's complimentary insurance offering – underwritten by QBE – provided you hold a return ticket and charge at least A$500 of eligible travel costs to your Altitude Black card before departing Australia.
+International journeys of six months or less may be covered by Westpac's complimentary insurance offering – underwritten by QBE – provided you hold a return ticket and charge at least A$500 of eligible travel costs to your Altitude Black card before departing Australia.

 That amount can be your flights, any airport and departure taxes, pre-paid accommodation and any 'overseas itinerary items' such as an arranged tour, so you could even book your flights using points and simply pre-pay a night or two of accommodation to still be covered.